akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Yes."
 Beatrice simply agreed, utterly bemused at the though of the King having blessed her goose.

-"The goose, in the Queen's quarters."
+"The goose, in the Queen’s quarters."

 "Yes."
 Beatrice smiled nervously.

 Another pause.
-Then Margaret's expression twitched.
+Then Margaret’s expression twitched.
 "Does the goose have a name?"

 "Goosie."